otam-mato/nodejs_mysql_web_app_docker/README.md

    FLUSH PRIVILEGES;
    ```

-   `admin` user required by the app configuration:
+   'admin' user required by the app configuration:

    <p align="center">
      <img src="https://github.com/otammato/FullStack_NodeJS_MySql_Docker/assets/104728608/0b209554-b4a3-4061-b17a-1cbf8d071296" width="700px"/>
    </p>

-   > **Note:** Best practice is to store sensitive data like passwords in environment variables or a secrets management tool.
+   > **Note:** Best practice to store sensitive data like passwords is in environment variables or a secrets management tool.
+   >
+   > This configuration is used to launch the app for testing.
+However, you can provide different environment variables along with the command 'npm start'

 ## 2. Node.js App Containerized Server